grimme-lab/xtb_docs/source/qcxms_doc/qcxms_run.rst

 This run-type is called as soon as ``setcoll``, ``maxcoll`` or ``collsec`` are called.
 The number of colllisions can be set to a total number of collisions (*pgc* + *fgc* -> ``setcoll``) or only precursor-gas collisions (*pgc* -> ``maxcoll``).
-With the ``collsec`` mode, the number of fragmentations are set (50%,35%,15% of runs).
+With the ``collsec`` mode, the number of fragmentations are set (50%, 35%, 15% of runs).

 **Thermal Activation run-type (implicit collisions)**

 Increasing the internal energy can be done either by scaling the targeted temperature (``tscale`` *<real>*) or internal energy (``esi`` *<real>*).

 **Other important keywords**
- - ``simmd``: MD time for the mean-free-path (*mfp*) simulation.
+ - ``tmax``: MD time for the mean-free-path (*mfp*) simulation.
 This sets the number of time steps for the simulation between collisions (explicit run-types) or after fragmentation during internal energy scaling (implicit run-typ).
  - ``eexact``: No variation of the input collision energy; the molecular ion will be accelerated for all production runs with the same energy.
  - ``esi``: A MD prior to the collision simulation (explicit run-types) increases E(int) to the *<real>* value.
 If this is less than the internal energy